-The quest of finding
+The quest to find

 Acquiring pets in 2020 is no impulse buy.
 Time, money and personal information are key to finding a new companion in the US, and this commitment upfront means pet owners are thinking twice about the food they buy for their new family member.
 Bill Kuecker, Vice President of Marketing for Mondi Consumer Flexibles North America lays out what this trend means for the pet food packaging industry.